zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics I - Foundations of Probability.md

 	- We can easily create finite events: the outcome of the first $n$ tosses is more than $n/2$ heads, etc. So then we could have $\mathcal F$ be all finite-number-of-tosses events.
 	- But we might want to describe non-finite events.
 For instance, $\lim_{n \to \infty} \frac{\sum \text{heads}}{n} > 1/2$ might be an assessment of fairness.

 Suppose we have axioms 1 and 2 and finite additivity.
 Is there a Pr distribution that makes sense over power set of $\Omega$, rather than just $\mathcal F$?
 Yes, but we don't have uniqueness.
-Adding the countable additivity means that no such distribution exists - there are non-measurable sets that generate different probabilities under the same distribution.
+Adding the countable additivity means that no such distribution exists - there are non-measurable sets (sets with no measure) that generate different probabilities under the same distribution.
 So we have to restrict ourselves to the $\sigma$-fields, which maps to common-sense desiderata.

 There are 'extension theorems' that let you take $P: \mathcal G \to \R$ and extend it to $P: \sigma(\mathcal G) \to R$.